Skip to main content

 For applicants seeking an Acupuncturist license in Mississippi.

 At a glance: An Acupuncturist license authorizes the holder to practice acupuncture in Mississippi.
-Applications are submitted online through MELS (Mississippi Enforcement and Licensure System).
+Applications are submitted online through MELS (Medical Enforcement & Licensure System).

 Fee: $400, payable after submission of the online application.
 View full fee schedule.

-Renewal: Biennial (every two years).
-30 hours of continuing education required within each biennial renewal period.
+Renewal: Annual (every year).
+30 hours of continuing education required within each two-year period.

 Eligibility requirements